advertise

 As one of the biggest and most visited ski resorts in Comox Valley, The Mount Washington resort is a summer-winter destination primed with several facilities to serve skiing followers.
 The high rate of snowfall and spectacular views of the ocean, and ample facilities for winter activities multiply the attractiveness of Mount Washington.

-Additional information for Chrome Island lighthouse visitors
+Additional Information for Chrome Island Lighthouse Visitors

 No permits are required for viewing Chrome Island Lighthouse from a boat or Denman Island, as the lighthouse is managed by the Canadian Coast Guard and public access to the grounds is restricted (source: Lighthousefriends.com).
 Landing on Chrome Island requires permission from the Canadian Coast Guard, which is rarely granted except for research or maintenance purposes due to the island’s operational status and cultural petroglyphs.
 Contact the Coast Guard’s Victoria office for access requests.
 For fishing or scuba diving in Baynes Sound, a valid British Columbia fishing license is required.